mktweb/ci-tinypng/README.md

 ```

 ### Resize Image
-NOTE: to 'scale' mathod, enter with $width OR $heigh value = 0
+NOTE: to 'scale' method, enter with $width OR $heigh value = 0

 EXAMPLE:
 fileResize($path, $new_path, 'scale', 150, 0);